ritam-mishra/terraform-beginner-bootcamp-2023/README.md

 If we want to automatically approve an apply we can provide the auto approve flag eg. `terraform apply --auto-approve`

+#### Terraform Destroy

+`teraform destroy`
+The terraform destroy command terminates resources managed by your Terraform project.
+This command is the inverse of terraform apply in that it terminates all the resources specified in your Terraform state.
+It does not destroy resources running elsewhere that are not managed by the current Terraform project.

+You can alos use the auto approve flag to skip the approve prompt eg. `terraform apply --auto-approve`

 ### Terraform Lock Files

 `.terraform.lock.hcl` contains the locked versioning for the providers or modules that should be used with this project.